sugarlabs/sugar-docs/index.md

 # Page Moved

-We have moved this page to [GitHub](https://github.com/sugarlabs/sugar-docs/blob/master/docs/README.md).
+We have moved this page to [GitHub](https://github.com/sugarlabs/sugar-docs/blob/master/README.md).

-Please [report](https://github.com/sugarlabs/sugar-docs/issues) any lingering links to this page https://developer.sugarlabs.org/.
+How did you get here?
+Please [report](https://github.com/sugarlabs/sugar-docs/issues) any lingering links.

 2018-02-14